K3YOMI/Wall-of-Flippers/README.md

 ### Requirements
 A few things are required to properly run WoF.
-One of them being a linux based operating system.
-This is due to the fact that bluepy (the library used to scan for BTLE devices) requires root privileges and only supports linux based systems.
-Eventually, we will start to support other operating systems.
-Recommended device to run WoF is a Raspberry Pi as its easily portable.
+We Recommend the Raspberry Pi as its compact and portable!
 Additionally, it's also required to have a `chipset` or a USB `adapter` that supports BTLE.
+Additionally, we also now have *limited* support for Windows and *full* support for linux at this time.

+## Linux Install Guide

 Another `requirement` is Python.
 Debian based install: